Medical Billing 101: Understanding Medical Billing Fundamentals

 - Unbundling: Billing individual components of a bundled service separately to increase reimbursement.

-- Balance billing: Charging patients for the difference between the billed amount and the allowed amount by the insurance company, in violation of provider agreements.
+- Balance Billing: Charging patients for the difference between the billed amount and the allowed amount by the insurance company, in violation of provider agreements.

-- False claims: Submitting claims for services not rendered or misrepresenting services.
+- False Claims: Submitting claims for services not rendered or misrepresenting services.

 To conclude,

-About PrimeCare
+About PrimeCare MBS